Are Publishers Clearing House Sweepstakes Scams?

 Your odds of winning a Powerball jackpot are better.
-You are also significantly more likely to die in an asteroid strike, become a movie star, or be drafted by the NBA.
+You're also significantly more likely to die in an asteroid strike, become a movie star, or be drafted by the NBA.

 PCH receives millions upon millions of entries.
-The best sweepstakes to enter are usually the ones with very little advertising.
+The best sweepstakes to enter are usually the ones that are not as well-known.

 Beware of PCH Imposter Scams

-Although PCH's sweepstakes are legitimate, you'll want to be very cautious if you receive a prize notification claiming from PCH.
-There are people who counterfeit PCH letters to scam people out of money.
+Although PCH's sweepstakes are legitimate, you want to be very cautious if you receive a prize notification claiming to come from PCH.
+Scammers counterfeit PCH letters to trick people out of money.

-Imposter scammers try to convince their victims that they are legitimate by sending letters or emails that claim to come from Publishers Clearing House.
-These scams can look official, but they don't really come from PCH.
+Imposter scammers try to convince their victims that they're legitimate by sending letters or emails that look like they come from Publishers Clearing House.
+These scams can seem official, using the real PCH logos and employee names, but they don't really come from PCH.

 If you receive a "win" notification from Publishers Clearing House, ask yourself a few important questions.
 Do you remember entering this giveaway?
 Is the sender really Publishers Clearing House?
 Check the email address, telephone numbers, and names to see if they look legitimate, then double-check them against the PCH information that's available online.